tristen/leaflet-interact-intent/README.md

-## Interact intent: A plugin for Leaflet.
+## Interact intent: a plugin for Leaflet.

 This plugin attempts to enable map interaction when a user wants to interacts with a map.
 Page scrolling should work without unintentionaly zooming when a